eduardtibet/foponts/README.md

 $ git clone https://github.com/eduardtibet/foponts.git
 ```

-6. foponts initially configured to run in a FOD mode, so change the default value of a `<font-base>` element in `foponts.xml` file to the actual local path with a downloaded fonts:
+6. foponts initially configured to run in a FOD mode, so change the default value of a `<font-base>` element in `foponts.xml` file to the actual local path to a downloaded fonts:

 Default: